Reviewed and Validated by: Naman Jain, Associate

 NEED FOR AMENDMENT

 Section 79 of the IT Act, 2000 needs to be amended to clearly define the ambit and scope of Intermediaries.
-A key suggestion here is that Section 79 can be amended to prescribe the threshold of ‘due diligence’ with regards to an intermediary’s liability.
+A key suggestion here is that Section 79 can be amended to prescribe the threshold of ‘due diligence’ about an intermediary’s liability.

 Intermediaries are important players of the Internet world, and this step will go a long way in making them responsible for actions such as third party content being posted on their platforms.